Why is Everyone Talking About Ethereum?

 How much does it cost to trade Ethereum CFDs with Plus500?

 One of the major draws of Plus500 is the fact that they don’t charge any commission on trades.
-Instead, you are charged on the spread.
+Instead, you are charged on the spread (spreads are variable).
 You should be aware though that there are premiums for holding a position overnight and you can be charged an inactivity fee if you don’t use your account for 3 months.

 Of course, there’s more to a good broker than just competitive fees.
 Plus500 comes equipped with a set of tools to help you manage your risk.
 You can manage your own leverage by trading with high, low or no leverage.
 You also have the option to set a guaranteed ‘close at loss’ or ‘close at profit’ limit.
 These tools give you a lot of control over your CFDs and help to remove some of the micromanagement.